Change Microsoft Excel Default Settings for a better experience

 Disabling VBA macros

-Excel spreadsheets are often used by criminals to transmit or inject trojans into your machine.
+Excel spreadsheets are often used by criminals to transmit malware or inject trojans into your machine.

 To avoid such dangers, you can disable VBA macros with the following steps: